Lexington Winter Invitational

 David Silvian Paradigm

-I am a lay judge, but I am on my second debater kid, so I do know a little bit about PF and know how to flow as long as you don't go too fast.
+I am a lay judge, but I am on my second debater kid, so I do know a little bit about PF, just don’t go too fast.
 I'm an estate tax attorney in my day job.
 I like appeals to philosophy but only if you get it right.

 In terms of style I like weighing and frameworks so I know what's important upfront.
 I'm okay with front lining in second rebuttal, but don't require it.
 Extend defense in first summary please.